 “One evening I came home and heard a conversation between my friends who were talking about applying to Teach for Armenia to become teachers.
 I realised that our ‘small family’ didn’t even consider the possibility that I might want to become a teacher.
 I was a bit offended, and I decided to apply,” Hranush says.

 The Teach for Armenia programme chooses from among some of the best young educators who then go to work in far away villages and cities where there is a lack of teachers.

 The programme was launched four years ago when Armenia became an official partner of the Teach for All (Education for All) international education network which unites social entrepreneurs from 36 countries.
 The aim of its founders is to raise the quality of education around the globe.

-The founder and head of the Teach for Armenia educational foundation, Larisa Hovhannisyan, worked for the Teach for America programme for two years.
-Based on her own experience, she knew that this programme could change many things in Armenia, both for students and for teachers.
+The founder and head of the Teach for Armenia educational foundation, Larisa Hovhannisyan, worked for the programme for two years.
+Based on her own experience, she knew that the programme could change many things in Armenia, both for students and for teachers.

 At first, Larisa went through a difficult preparatory period, taking ‘inventory’ of schools and their educational needs.
 Despite the disappointment that accompanied her research on the state of Armenia’s schools, she did not lose her desire to, as she says, ‘change lives’.

 First, schools that were in the remote regions that were in desperate need of teachers were identified.
 Then, cooperation was established with the Ministry of Education and Science.
 After a long period of preparatory work, Teach for Armenia’s first team of teachers was chosen.